- Master of Arts

 Nature of the Program

-The program includes four (4), three-credit hour mathematics courses, four (4), two-credit hour mathematics pedagogy courses, three (3), three-credit hour teacher leadership courses, and one field-based practicum course.
-The courses will be web-based.
+The program includes four (4), three-credit hour mathematics courses, four (4), two-credit hour mathematics pedagogy courses, three (3), three-credit hour teacher leadership courses, and (1) three-credit hour field-based practicum.
+All courses are web-based.

 Admission into the Elementary Mathematics Specialist major is based on the academic strength of the applicant as well as the alignment of the applicant’s goals with the goals of the program.
 Students are selected based on their fulfillment of the specific admissions requirements listed below and the overall strength of their application.